PFarrokhi/enhanced-eAFH/The original eAFH/README.md

 The changed files of eAFH are changed again to make eAFH compatible with Zephyr RTOS v3.5

 ## zephyr\subsys\bluetooth\Kconfig
-The changes of eAFH has been inserted to lines 219 to 241.
+The lines 264 to 280 of eAFH has been inserted to line 203 of Zephyr.

 ## zephyr\subsys\bluetooth\controller\CMakeLists.txt
 The changes of eAFH has been inserted to lines 148 to 164.